shellum/pDroidF/README.md

-pDroidF - An Android PDF library free to all
+##pDroidF - An Android PDF library free to all
+Entire library less than 15kb!
+Create and write a PDF file in 4 lines of code!

 This is an example Android project that uses & includes pDroidF.

-#Adding it to a project
+##Adding it to a project
 You can add it in two ways:

     1 - Include the source (found in the src/com/finalhack/pdroidf directory) or
     2 - Include the jar (found in the bin directory)

-#Using it in a project
+##Using it in a project
     import com.finalhack.pdroidf.*;

     // Instantiate a Pdf class